taghipour87/wallet/README.md

 docker-compose up -d

-All steps can be done with CI/CD, but I need to do and run the project with Java and Docker as per the instructions in the documentation
+All steps can be done with CI/CD, but I need to do and run the project with Java and Docker according to document